kedarvartak/LINUX-Tutorial/Linux/Getting started/README.md

 Then in 1991, a young fellow named Linus Torvalds started developing what we now know today as the Linux kernel.

 ## What is GNU?
-GNU is an operating system that is free software—that is, it respects users' freedom.
+GNU is an operating system that is free software , that is, it respects users' freedom.
 The name "GNU" is a recursive acronym for "GNU's Not Unix."
 "GNU" is pronounced g'noo, as one syllable, like saying "grew" but replacing the r with n.

 The program in a Unix-like system that allocates machine resources and talks to the hardware is called the "kernel."
 GNU is typically used with a kernel called Linux.
 This combination is the GNU/Linux operating system.
 GNU/Linux is used by millions, though many call it "Linux" by mistake.